Symptoms vary, but the most common are breathlessness and pneumothorax (lung collapse).

 A pneumothorax refers to a collapse of one or both of the lungs, caused by air entering the pleural cavity.
 The pleural cavity is the space between your lungs and the chest wall.

-Less common symptoms are cough, coughing up blood, kidney tumours (angiomyolipomas), which occur in about half of cases, and chylous effusions (when lymph that forms in the digestive system, called chyle, builds up in the thin cavity around your lungs and stops them expanding properly when you breathe).
+Less common symptoms are cough, coughing up blood, benign kidney tumours (angiomyolipomas), which occur in about half of cases, and chylous effusions (when lymph that forms in the digestive system, called chyle, builds up in the thin cavity around your lungs and stops them expanding properly when you breathe).
+Fatigue is also very common in women with LAM.

 The course of LAM varies between individuals, but there are ways to manage the symptoms.